 Lake Arbor Apartments

-Residents of the Lake Arbor Apartments were awarded $500,000 in a lawsuit which alleged that the property owner failed to make necessary repairs to the apartments but continued to collect rent.
+Residents of the Lake Arbor Apartments were awarded $500,000 in a lawsuit that alleged that the property owner failed to make necessary repairs to the apartments but continued to collect rent.

-This apartment complex was plagued by mold, rodents, and cockroaches for many years.
+Mold, rodents, and cockroaches plagued this apartment complex for many years.

 Avalon Heights

 Residents in the Avalon Heights apartment complex in Charlotte reported that their property forces residents to live in unsafe conditions.
-There were infestations of spiders and other pests, and large holes in the walls that allowed the pest problems to persist and spread.
+There were infestations of spiders and other pests, and large holes in the walls prevented pest problems from spreading.

 Multiple parents noted that issues with the apartment building made their children sick, and many reported injuries due to spider bites.